lambdalisue/vim-gin/README.md

 Or see
 [How to install](https://github.com/lambdalisue/gin.vim/wiki#how-to-install)
-section for other Vim plugin managers.
+section in Wiki for other Vim plugin managers.

 ## Similar projects